Egypt–Iraq relations

 Egypt–Iraq relations have alternated over time between cooperation and rivalry.
 The relationship soured in 1977 following Egypt's peace accords with Israel.
-In 1978, Baghdad hosted an Arab League summit that condemned Egypt for accepting the Camp David accords.
+In 1978, Baghdad hosted an Arab League summit that condemned Egypt for accepting the Camp David Accords.
 However, Egypt's strong material and diplomatic support for Iraq in the Iran–Iraq War led to warmer relations and contact between senior officials, despite the absence of ambassadorial-level representation.
 Since 1983, Iraq has repeatedly called for the restoration of Egypt's "natural role" among Arab countries.
 In January 1984, Iraq successfully led Arab efforts within the OIC to restore Egypt's membership.
 Egypt–Iraq relations worsened again in 1990 after Egypt joined the UN coalition that forced Iraq out of Kuwait.
 However, relations have steadily improved since then and Egypt is now one of Iraq's main trade partners (formerly under the Oil-for-Food Programme).

 Ancient, Medieval and Early modern period

 In 673 BCE, the Neo-Assyrian Empire invaded Egypt, overthrowing the 25th dynasty of Ancient Egypt.
 In 905 AD, the Abbasid government in Iraq ordered an invasion of Tulunid Egypt.
 The Egyptians were unable to resist and Egypt came under direct caliphal rule again.
 However, the Abbasid realm could not halt the tide of decentralization, and Egypt eventually became independent again.

 During the Fatimid rule in Egypt, nominal Abbasid authority was not recognized.
-This changed when Saladin seized power; he realigned Egypt to the Abbasid caliphs of Iraq.
+It was also around this time, Iraqi scholar, Alhazen was forced into hiding by the Egyptian caliph, Al-Hakim.
+This changed when Iraqi-born Saladin seized power; he realigned Egypt to the Abbasid caliphs of Iraq.
 After the Mongol conquest of Iraq, the Abbasid caliph fled to Mamluk Egypt, where his dynasty would stay for the next two centuries until the Ottoman conquest.

 Egypt regained a degree of autonomy during the rule of Muhammad Ali, who turned Egypt into a challenging force against the Ottomans.
 As Egyptian troops approached Ottoman Syria, the Ottomans decided the unpredictable and untrustworthy Mamluk government in Iraq had to be subdued first, ending Iraqi autonomy for a century.